cdrummey216/whoami/whoami.md

 * Simplicity without distortion
 * Fluidity without yeilding

-### How do I forgive yesterday's self?
+### How do I forgive yesterday's self/someone else?

-* How do I forgive yesterday's self?
-* Time separates today and yesterday. and I only travel in one direction.
-So I must move on, always.
+Time separates today and yesterday.
+And I only travel in one direction.
+So I will move on, always.
+Because I live life in one direction.

-### How should today's self live?
+### How should today's self/I live?

-* How should today's self live?
-* Know that it is good to be alive, always.
+_Know_ that it is good to be alive, always.
 Respond in real-time (self-expression) while being one with the present.

-### How do I plan for tomorrow's self?
+### How do I provide for tomorrow's self/another?

-* How do I plan for tomorrow's self?
-* You have agency now, so what can you do for tomorrow's self?
-Navigate to the ideal self over time.
+You have agency now, so what can you do for tomorrow's self/someone else?
+Navigate to the ideal self/future over time.

 ### The Ideal of Balance
 * Inequality is the source of imbalance.